hamler-lang/docs/Cheatsheet.md

 ### Atoms

-In hamler, atoms are started with ':', and mapping to Erlang atoms.
+In Hamler, atoms start with ':', and correspond to Erlang atoms.

 ```hamler
 :atom, :ok, :error